 The new Ellen Gallagher show opened on Wednesday at the Tate Modern.
-After the gigantic shows last year of both Damien Hirst and Edvard Munch it’s refreshing to see a not so publicly known artist on show throughout their sprawling rooms.
+After last year’s gigantic displays of work of both Damien Hirst and Edvard Munch, it’s refreshing to see a not so publicly known artist on view throughout the gallery’s sprawling rooms.
 Rather than packing the renowned artist punch, her work was allowed to ramble more freely, showing experimental mixes of collage and video work much looser than the display of a universally recognised artist.

 Black culture is the main focus of her work, delving into the myths and stories that surround it, from looking to black pop culture and fashion, to creating mythological fantasies with tumbling seas and dark rituals.
 Her work first came to prominence in the form of black minstrel faces, cut out and obscured to a point of near on abstraction.
 The fact that these faces still hold some form of recognition within the new muddled fantasy created on the page show just how these cliches and images are welded on the collective conscious.

 Her works with collage and cut outs from magazines and posters are the most interesting, as it is an area that a lot of artists venture into, but that is very hard to create much individuality with.
 It’s an area that normally is considered too easy to create something that looks slightly interesting, without holding much depth or thought.
 Gallagher’s layering up of tiny thick facial shapes and comedy boggly eyes create an alluring mix that is both lighthearted and captivating.
 Demonic eyes cut out from smiling magazine faces create the feeling of being on an especially nasty acid trip whilst flicking through magazines in the hairdressers and she creates an unsettling atmosphere with very little removed from the original image.
 It is this subtlety that makes her stand apart from many other artists working in a similar style.
 With collage it is all about exactly where and how you remove or add the smallest alteration and is a fine balance that she understands very well.